scdivad/productivity-calendar/README.md

 The darker the hue of the day, the more you have worked that day.
 You can hover over a particular day to see the amount of time worked on that day in HH:MM:SS.
 ![alt text](https://github.com/scdivad/productivity-calendar/blob/main/sampleImages/sample1.png)

-Clicking the start work button starts a timer and will add time to the current day and stop the timer after it is clicked again:
+Clicking the start work button starts the timer.
+The next click will stop the timer and add the elapsed time to the current day.
 ![alt text](https://github.com/scdivad/productivity-calendar/blob/main/sampleImages/sample3.png)

 View today option shows the number of hours worked today instead of the entire month: